From 3-address code / pseudo assembly (after register allocation) to real assembly code:

 - our suggestions for code generation use

-as a scratch register - can we instead assign a scratch register during register allocation?
+a0as a scratch register - can we instead assign a scratch register during register allocation?

 - not really: